Paris, Kansas

 Border Ruffians in Kansas by F.O.C.
 Darley

-Paris, Kansas, once located about six miles north of Mound City, in Linn County, is an extinct town today.
+Paris, Kansas, once located about six miles north of Mound City in Linn County, is an extinct town today.

 Paris got its as a rallying point for pro-slavery men during the Kansas-Missouri Border War.
-Utilizing it as a base from which to make raids on Free-State men, it was called Paris, as many of the early inhabitants had come from Paris, Kentucky.
+Utilizing it as a base to make raids on Free-State men, it was called Paris, as many of the early inhabitants had come from Paris, Kentucky.

 Charles R. Jennison

 Not comprised of combat, this was a battle of will and words, though actual fighting almost occurred.
-Not wanting to move the county seat, citizens of Paris refused to relinquish the county records.
+Not wanting to move the county seat, the citizens of Paris refused to relinquish the county records.
 As a result, forces from Mound City under Charles R. Jennison marched on Paris, stating there would be an attack if the records were not surrendered.
-In an attempt to keep the records, the Paris faction stated that they did not know where the records were.
+In an attempt to keep the records, the Paris faction stated they did not know where the records were.
 However, wanting to avoid a battle, they eventually surrendered them.

 Also See: